 70+ | 40 | 41 |

-If you didn’t have appropriate hospital cover in the financial year, and don't supply a relevant benefit code, you may be liable to pay the Medicare Levy Surcharge if you earn an eligible income.
+If you didn’t have appropriate hospital cover in the past financial year and are unable to supply a relevant benefit code, you may be liable to pay the Medicare Levy Surcharge if you earn an eligible income.

 What is a tax claim code in relation to health insurance?